eventodb-hq/eventodb/docs/README.md

-# MessageDB Go Server - Getting Started
+# EventoDB Go Server - Getting Started

-MessageDB is a high-performance event store and message store implemented in Go, designed for Pub/Sub, Event Sourcing, Messaging, and Evented Microservices applications.
+EventoDB is a high-performance event store and message store implemented in Go, designed for Pub/Sub, Event Sourcing, Messaging, and Evented Microservices applications.

 ## Features